SMA Negeri 3 Bandung: Academics

 There are also records of students enrolling in foreign universities at an undergraduate level, however due to qualification constraints (as SMAN 3 Bandung is a standard public school offering only local qualification) such cases are rare.
 Students usually have to opt to take up other qualifications such as the Cambridge IGCSE or Cambridge International O Levels and Cambridge International A Levels (in which the students take as a private candidate in other collaborating schools that administers the exams) as well as SAT, but then again such cases are extremely rare but not unheard of.
 Students of SMAN 3 Bandung that harbour intentions of pursuing an undergraduate course of study in foreign universities are inclined to opt for universities that recognizes the Indonesian High School Diploma such as universities in Singapore.
 Graduates of the school however are more likely to enroll in foreign universities at a graduate level (in which qualification constraints are more to be less likely of a problem).

 SMAN 3 Bandung regularly participates in Olympiads at regional (city), provincial, and national levels occasionally contributes delegates to the Indonesian team in International Science Olympiads.

-SMAN 3 Bandung is also the high school with the highest passing grade in Bandung city, admitting middle school graduates with a cumulative grade point nearing 40.00 (The closest being in 2012 with a passing grade of 39.1).
-Its neighbour SMAN 5 Bandung ranks second in this criteria.
+SMAN 3 Bandung is also the high school with the highest passing grade in Bandung city, admitting middle school graduates with a cumulative grade point nearing 40.00 (the closest being in 2012 with a passing grade of 39.1).
+Its neighbour SMAN 5 Bandung ranks second in these criteria.

 Science is the most prominent academic trait of the school.
 In fact, its science education is what sets it a level above other educational institutions of the same stage.
-Its science curriculum slightly differs from other schools, especially in Physics where syllabus components are not taught in accordance to the conventional order of the national curriculum.
+Its science curriculum slightly differs from other schools, especially in Physics where syllabus components are not taught in accordance with the conventional order of the national curriculum.
 Students are taught mostly mechanics in their first year of study (along with other fundamentals such as physical units) and in their third (and final year of study) students who are sorted into the science stream are taught electricity and magnetism in the first semester of that year and modern physics in the following semester.
 Second year physics in SMAN 3 Bandung mostly covers miscellaneous components in the physics syllabus such as waves and optical physics.
 The math syllabus also differs from the conventional order, such as mathematical logic (a syllabus component meant to be covered in the first year of study) is instead covered in the final year.